Rushes, Trees & Misc.

 We offer a wide variety of wetland and submerged aquatic plants for various applications including aesthetics and beautification, nutrient and erosion abatement, conservation and more.
 If the species you're looking for is not listed, please contact us and we can source it.

 Most species are available in pots and bare-root.
 Water lilies are in quart size pots while emergent species are in 3-4 inch pots.
+Trees are most readily availably in 5 gal. pots but larger sizes are available.

 Soft Stem Bulrush